-The Partnership's operations are subject to all operating hazards and risks normally incidental to handling, storing, transporting and otherwise providing for use by consumers of combustible liquids such as propane.
-As a result, the Partnership is a defendant in various legal proceedings and litigation arising in the ordinary course of business.
-The Partnership maintains insurance policies with insurers in such amounts and with such coverages and deductibles as the General Partner believes are reasonable and prudent.
+The Partnership's operations will be subject to all operating hazards and risks normally incidental to handling, storing, transporting and otherwise providing for use by consumers of combustible liquids such as propane.
+As a result, the Company is, and the Partnership will be, a defendant in various legal proceedings and litigation arising in the ordinary course of business.
+The Partnership will maintain insurance policies with insurers in such amounts and with such coverages and deductibles as the General Partner believes are reasonable and prudent.
 However, there can be no assurance that such insurance will be adequate to protect the Partnership from all material expenses related to potential future claims for personal and property damage or that such levels of insurance will be available in the future at economical prices.
-After taking into account the pending and threatened matters against the Partnership and the insurance coverage and reserves to be maintained by the Partnership, the General Partner is of the opinion that there are no known contingent claims or uninsured claims that are likely to have a material adverse effect on the results of operations or financial condition of the Partnership.
-See "Business-Litigation."
+After taking into account the pending and threatened matters against the Company that will be assumed by the Partnership and the insurance coverage and reserves to be maintained by the Partnership, the General Partner is of the opinion that there are no known contingent claims or uninsured claims that are likely to have a material adverse effect on the results of operations or financial condition of the Partnership.
+See "Business--Litigation."
+The General Partner will neither guarantee nor indemnify the Partnership against any claims, whether known or unknown, or contingent liabilities.
 The occurrence of an event not fully covered by insurance, or the occurrence of a large number of claims that are self-insured, may have a material adverse effect on the results of operations or financial position of the Partnership.